If you are interested in a custom dashboard or an Analytics audit, and would like our help, please don’t hesitate to

 It’s important to group keywords to appropriate landing pages.
 Instead of thinking of each keyword on its own, I prefer an organic visibility score for a page.
-This allows the target keywords and your non-target keywords to represent the traffic to the website.
+This allows the target and your non-target keywords to represent the traffic to the website.
 Identify the pages you are working on and average the ranks for all the keywords that are driving organic.
 Repeat each month for a trend.

 Different SEO tools offer their own visibility scores using their preferred formula.
 More than just averages, sometimes traffic and impression data are calculated.
 Here is a visibility score from Rank Ranger that tells me how well one of my essential pages is performing (check out their calculation description).
 I’d rather learn from this report and drill into each keyword only as needed.
 It’s a perfect chart for any SEO reporting dashboard.

 Qualified traffic is the most important data in any Google Analytics report.
 We are looking to attract traffic that does something – make a purchase, become aware of a brand, inquire about a service, read content, and so on.
 The key to receiving qualified organic traffic starts with understanding your best visitors’ wants and needs.
 Every query done in search engines represents a need by a user.
 Your website data disclose what this need is, and it gives you the ability to update your website accordingly.
 As long as you take the time to dig into your organic search data.